betterwithdata/dnikit/docs/utils/data_producers.rst

     ...

-This is a good option if model responses have already been generated and saved, the model is in a format that DNIKit does not currently support (e.g., JAX), or the model is hosted on the cloud and responses will be fetched asynchronously.
+This is a good option if model responses have already been generated and saved, the model is in a format that DeepView does not currently support (e.g., JAX), or the model is hosted on the cloud and responses will be fetched asynchronously.